3 min read

 Transitioning is easier

-Agents can also rely on chatbots as they transition from training to helping customers.
+Agents can also rely on chatbots as they transition from training to live chat, where they are actively helping customers.

 Better customer support